RoganInglis/MatrixCapsulesWithEMRouting/README.md

 tf.gather_nd do not support tensors > 5D, however for convolutional capsules it is convenient to deal with 9D tensors as this preserves the 2D structure of the capsules between layers.
 Also this implementation would have been made easier if there was better support for sparse tensors.
 It would be useful if there was a version of tf.extract_image_patches that returned a sparse tensor.
-It would also be useful if there was a proper sparse version of reduce_sum_exp.
+It would also be useful if there was a proper sparse version of reduce_logsumexp.
 Future implementations of capsule networks would definitely benefit from new capsule specific TensorFlow ops.

 ### TODO